-ESL have etched themselves firmly in the history books by hosting some of the most fabled and prestigious events in the Esports calendar, with their flagship Counter-Strike: Global Offensive tournaments such as IEM Katowice, ESL Pro League and ESL One Cologne being some of the most hotly anticipated annual dates fans look out for.
+ESL have etched themselves firmly in the history books by hosting some of the most fabled and prestigious events in the Esports calendar, with their flagship Counter-Strike: Global Offensive tournaments such as IEM Katowice, ESL Pro League, and ESL One Cologne being some of the most hotly anticipated annual dates fans look out for.

-On top of their CS: GO events and fleshed out ladder system, ESL have established professional circuits and leagues around for Dota 2, Tom Clancy’s Rainbow Six Siege and PlayerUnknown’s Battlegrounds (PUBG) that fans are able to tune into and follow the action with.
+On top of their CS: GO events and fleshed-out ladder system, ESL has established professional circuits and leagues around for Dota 2, Tom Clancy’s Rainbow Six Siege, and PlayerUnknown’s Battlegrounds (PUBG) that fans can tune into and follow the action with.

 Rely On Riot To Put On A Show

-Blurring the lines between jaw-dropping entertainment spectacle and hyper-competitive sports event, the Worlds is watched by millions of people around the world, boasts a prize pool that eclipses most others in the industry and is filled to the brim with various shows and performances that help the event stand out against all others present in the industry.
+Blurring the lines between jaw-dropping entertainment spectacle and hyper-competitive sports event, the Worlds is watched by millions of people around the world, boasts a prize pool that eclipses most others in the industry, and is filled to the brim with various shows and performances that help the event stand out against all others present in the industry.

 Consistency Is King For DreamHack

-As well hosting stacked competitive calendars for games ranging from CS: GO, PUBG, Rainbow Six Siege and Hearthstone, DreamHack has joined up with various professional circuits such as ESL’s Pro Circuit over the years in order to ensure pros and fans alike are never in doubt of just how important a part of the industry their events and tournaments are.
+As well hosting stacked competitive calendars for games ranging from CS: GO, PUBG, Rainbow Six Siege, and Hearthstone, DreamHack has joined up with various professional circuits such as ESL’s Pro Circuit over the years to ensure pros and fans alike are never in doubt of just how important a part of the industry their events and tournaments are.